Katussska/4ocean/README.md

-# School Project - Website Replication
+# School Project - Website Replication (!in progress!)

 This project aims to replicate the website [www.4ocean.com](https://www.4ocean.com/) as closely as possible for educational purposes.